vidinfra/flexprice/docs/integrations/stripe-customer-sync.md

 ## Supported Events

-The integration handles the following Stripe webhook events:
+The integration currently handles the following Stripe webhook events:

 ### customer.created
 - Creates a new customer in FlexPrice when a customer is created in Stripe
 - Maps Stripe customer data to FlexPrice customer fields
 - Stores Stripe customer ID in FlexPrice customer metadata

-### customer.updated
-- Updates existing FlexPrice customer when Stripe customer is modified
-- Syncs name, email, and address information
-- Maintains metadata associations

-### customer.deleted
-- Logs customer deletion event
-- Does not automatically delete FlexPrice customer (configurable)
+**Note**: `customer.updated` and `customer.deleted` events are not currently supported.

 ## Data Mapping